deathworlders/online/content/books/deathworlders/chapter-52-autoimmune.md

 The voice that came over was grim. *“Aye.
 We were expecting that.
 Prepare to be boarded.
 We’re going to be forceful about it.
 Advise your crew to surrender immediately, or suffer the consequences.”*

 “Will do.”
 Dog’s fingers left a smear of blood on the controls as he opened the shipwide intercom.
 “This is Dog.
-For the love of God you fucking idiots, stand down before somebody shoots you!”
+For the love of God, you fucking idiots, stand down before somebody shoots you!”

 His reply was another, heavier blow to the door.
 Mason gulped and backed away from it, hefting his fire extinguisher.